samadou92/PROFinder/README.md

 <img src="https://github.com/Noisy96/PROFinder/blob/master/images/react-logo.png" width="25"> so bad!
 Soo...

 ## Description
 Single purpose mail directory web app... basically an enhanced document + (Ctrl+F) exprience.
-Cool hein??? :zany_face:
+Cool hein?? :zany_face:

 ## The lesson!
 I finally got myself to define a scope for the v1 and not go way beyond it (which oftentimes lead to not releasing at all), I usually want something perfect from the get-go and every developer out there knows that that's unrealistic, you gotta be able to balance some technical debt instead of trying to completely eradicate it.